Past Conference Details

 Online Zoom sessions hosted by School of Creative Industries, University of Newcastle, NSW, Australia

-On Friday 19 June 2020 we will run a series of 1 hour Zoom sessions in place of the, now postponed, 3-day face-to-face conference.
-The sessions will focus on areas of key interest to the ASPERA community, notably teaching media production within the context of COVID-19, supervising higher degree research students and ways that the Association can support screen production academics and the discipline.
-There will be opportunities to contribute to plans for the Association’s response in these areas and provide feedback to the Executive committee about priorities.
+On Friday 19 June 2020 we ran a series of 1 hour Zoom sessions in place of the postponed, 3-day face-to-face conference.
+The sessions focused on areas of key interest to the ASPERA community, notably teaching media production within the context of COVID-19, supervising higher degree research students and ways that the Association can support screen production academics and the discipline.
+There were opportunities to contribute to plans for the Association’s response in these areas and provide feedback to the Executive committee about priorities.

 9.30am – Teaching Media Production with Isolation